KaiWhen/swe-interview-prep/technical_qs/README.md

 - C allows for more control over memory management and can be faster in certain scenarios.
 - C++ introduces additional features like object-oriented programming and templates, which may not be necessary for all projects.

+## Define 'std'

+The command “using namespace std” informs the compiler to add everything under the std namespace and inculcate them in the global namespace.

+## What are references in C++?

+When a variable is described as a reference it becomes an alias of the already existing variable.

+Syntax:
+`int GFG = 10;
+int& ref = GFG;`

 # Other

 ## How would you clear the 7th bit in a 32 bit register?